-Vertical joints are backed with a continuous support frame profile and/or backing strip or EPDM compressible gasket, forming an expressed joint.
+Vertical joints are backed with continuous timber battens and/or backing strip or EPDM compressible gasket, forming an expressed joint.

-While EPDM gasket generally has a high UV resistance, the part of it visible from the joints and exposed to UV may be subject to some degree of deterioration in time, which could be aesthetically unappealing.
-A coloured metal strip with maximum thickness of 0.8 mm may be alternatively used to form an expressed joint, in which case the recommended EPDM gasket strip is applied to both sides of the vertical joint in between the panels and metal strip.
+While EPDM gasket generally has a good UV resistance, the part of it visible from the joints and exposed to UV may be subject to some degree of deterioration in time, which could also be aesthetically unappealing.
+A coloured metal strip with maximum thickness of 0.8 mm may be alternatively used to form an expressed joint.